ingo/ingo.github.io/_recipes/andy_ricker_s_kai_yaang_whole_roasted_young_chicken_from_pok_pok.md

 time: 4 hours
 title: Andy Ricker's Kai Yaang (Whole Roasted Young Chicken)
 ---

+ It's marinated overnight in garlic, black pepper, and coriander then grilled over charcoal for an unbelievable depth of flavor with crispy skin and succulent meat.
+The charcoal cooking provides a smoky aroma and flavor that ovens can't replicate.
+Served with a spicy dipping sauce, it's a must-try recipe for Thai cuisine fans or anyone who loves a great roasted chicken.
+Letting the chicken marinate overnight allows the seasonings to thoroughly penetrate the meat.

 ### Ingredients

 * `2` Cornish game hens or poussins (1 1/4 to 1 1/2 pounds each)